onnx/onnx-mlir/docs/Dialects/onnx.md

 `W` | tensor of 16-bit float or 32-bit float or 64-bit float values or memref of 16-bit float or 32-bit float or 64-bit float values
 `R` | tensor of 16-bit float or 32-bit float or 64-bit float values or memref of 16-bit float or 32-bit float or 64-bit float values
 `B` | tensor of 16-bit float or 32-bit float or 64-bit float values or memref of 16-bit float or 32-bit float or 64-bit float values or none type
-`sequence_lens` | tensor of 32-bit signless integer values or memref of 32-bit signless integer values or none type `initial_h` | tensor of 16-bit float or 32-bit float or 64-bit float values or memref of 16-bit float or 32-bit float or 64-bit float values or none type
+`sequence_lens` | tensor of 32-bit integer values or memref of 32-bit integer values or none type `initial_h` | tensor of 16-bit float or 32-bit float or 64-bit float values or memref of 16-bit float or 32-bit float or 64-bit float values or none type

 #### Results: